Corey56/wpFileSharing/README.md

 Known Issues:
   Warning flags for URL patterns '^ratings/' and '^search/', however this has not caused any issues thus far.
+  Although we were able to deploy the app, we were not able to migrate from sqllite to mysql.
+The db content stored by heroku is therefore wiped at least once every 24 hours, meaning that the app is not fully functional.
+This is obviously a major issue that needs to be fixed in future improvements.

 Future Improvements: